 The third season of the Duffer brothers and Netflix’s original series Stranger Things was one that not only further developed beloved characters, but also took risks in embracing its horror themes to deliver a story as good, if not better, than the original season that made many fall in love with Hawkins, Indiana.
 Stranger Things Season 3: The Game tries to serve as an interactive companion to the season and a first-time console debut for the property, but it unfortunately does not have as much of the same heart as its source material.

-The second game with the Stranger Things name by developer Bonus XP, Stranger Things Season 3: The Game is a 16-bit, top-down adventure beat em’ up where you playthrough the events of the latest season with just about the entire main cast of the show, twelve characters total, each with their own special abilities uniquely represented in that retro style.
+The second game with the Stranger Things name by developer Bonus XP, Stranger Things Season 3: The Game is a 16-bit, top-down adventure beat em’ up where you play through the events of the latest season with just about the entire main cast of the show, twelve characters total.
+Each character has their own special abilities uniquely represented in that retro style.
 The entirety of the game is played with two characters, with the second being controlled by the game or by a local co-op partner.
-Characters like Jonathan, with a camera that can stun enemies, and Lucas, whose equipped with his handy slingshot, have traits that make sense with their characters.
+Characters like Jonathan, with a camera that can stun enemies, and Lucas, whose equipped with his handy slingshot, have traits that make sense with their on screen characters.
 Other characters like Nancy Wheeler with her scissors, make a little less sense, and the game doesn’t really make use of its large cast apart from certain sections where you need a specific character’s ability.
 This creates a feeling of wanting a little bit more, and it’s present throughout Stranger Things Season 3: The Game.

 Creating a lengthy beat em’ up to appeal and keep the attention of a modern audience is not an easy task, and Stranger Things Season 3: The Game is perhaps proof of that.
 For eight chapters retelling the events of the eight episodes of Season 3, you will spend your time punching through hundreds of flayed rats and scary Russian henchman and scientists.
 While the addition of new characters and craftable upgrades makes action a bit more interesting, it’s not enough to make adventuring through the game’s dungeon like levels of Starcourt Mall and Hess Farm engaging past the first hour of many in the main quest line.
 On Nintendo Switch, when the action gets too hectic, the game is also prone to stutter and drop frames.